Purchases made through my links help support this website, at no additional cost to you. Details.

 I used this image in my Edgar Allan Poe Shrine several years ago.
-The raven on his shoulder is art from that shrine as well.
+The raven on his shoulder is from that shrine as well.

 - I inverted the selection and cut out (removed) areas of the picture that covered white portions of Poe’s clothing.

-Then, I flattened the image.
+- Then, I flattened the image.

-Finally, I added the word, “Nevermore,” from Edgar Allan Poe’s “The Raven,” and added a drop shadow to the text.
+- Finally, I added the word, “Nevermore,” from Edgar Allan Poe’s “The Raven,” and added a drop shadow to the text.

-The finished image is 3″ x 5″ and you can print it at 150 dpi.
-Right-click on this link and save the image to your hard drive.
+Right-click on this artist trading card link and save the image to your hard drive.
 Then, print it at 150 dpi if you’d like it in the original 3″ x 5″ size.

-This art is copyrighted, but you can print it freely for your personal use, as long as you don’t alter the design of the card.
+This finished art is copyrighted, but you can print it freely for your personal use, as long as you don’t alter the design of the card.